m0k1/speedtest.net-spoofer-poc/README.md

-# speedtest.net-spoofer-poc
+# Spoofing Speedtest.net's Results
-POC of speedtest.net result spoofer
+This is javascript PoC of speedtest.net results spoofing in broswer.